Aeo

 No analysis available

-I searched for explicit patrol language such as 'security patrol,' 'roving security,' or 'patrolled building.'
-The remarks reference 24/7 security, hosted front desk, concierge, and secure access, but not a patrol service.
+I searched for explicit patrol-service wording such as "security patrol" or "roving security."
+The listings mention 24/7 security, concierge, and hosted front desk service, but nothing that specifically indicates a patrol service.

 No analysis available

-Central air conditioning is strongly supported for Ae'o.
-I found explicit mentions in numerous current remarks across many listings, including "central AC," "Central A/C," and "central air conditioning," alongside repeated HVAC-style comfort language.
-The evidence appears consistent across multiple agents and is not limited to copy-paste checkbox data.
+Central AC is strongly supported for Ae'o.
+I found explicit mentions in well over 15 current listing remarks, including phrases such as "central AC complete the package," "Central A/C," and "This unit includes Central AC."
+The evidence is consistent across multiple agents and aligns with the prior high-confidence MLS data.

 No analysis available